 Dr. Gouon-Evans, Pharm.D., Ph.D., is a nationally recognized leader in the fields of liver development and regeneration through her pioneered work using the pluripotent stem cell system.
 Dr. Gouon-Evans leads the program of liver diseases and regeneration within the Center for Regenerative Medicine (CReM) where her lab is located.
 The Gouon-Evans lab investigates cellular and molecular mechanisms driving liver development, regeneration and cancer.
 We specifically interrogate the role of progenitor/stem cells and how they share similar molecular signature and functions during these 3 processes using the mouse model, the pluripotent stem cell (PSC) differentiation system and human liver specimens.
 Projects in the Gouon-Evans lab will lead to a better understanding of the liver development, to the establishment of multi-modular approaches for improving intrinsic liver regeneration and through transplantation of PSC derivatives; and will reveal the impact of specific cancer stem cells as a target for diagnosis and therapy in liver oncogenesis.

-Role of adult liver progenitor cells in liver regeneration to treat acute and chronic such as NAFLD liver diseases: Liver transplantation is currently the only cure for acute and chronic liver failure, but the shortage of liver donors presents a critical challenge.
+Role of adult liver progenitor cells in liver regeneration to treat acute and chronic conditions such as NAFLD liver diseases: Liver transplantation is currently the only cure for acute and chronic liver failure, but the shortage of liver donors presents a critical challenge.
 A promising alternative solution to liver transplantation is the activation of existing and/or facultative liver progenitor cells (LPCs) in vivo.
 Although the liver has a robust ability to self-regenerate by proliferation of mature hepatocytes and cholangiocytes, in the case of acute or chronic liver injury, proliferation of mature cells is exhausted.
 Liver repair in most acute and chronic liver diseases in human is thus associated with expansion of LPCs in a process termed ductular reaction that is thought to contribute to liver regeneration.
 Several human liver diseases have been modeled in rodents, in which LPCs display progenitor features in vitro and to some extent a regenerative ability in vivo.
 These studies raise the exciting idea that forced activation of LPCs in sick livers will accelerate intrinsic liver regeneration.
 We are currently establishing tools to stimulate LPCs to promote liver repair.

 Directed differentiation of human induced pluripotent stem cell (hiPSC) towards functional human hepatocyte-like cells for cell therapy in acute and chronic liver diseases: The use of hiPSC differentiation cultures to generate functional hepatocyte-like cells (HLC) for cell therapy of liver diseases is still an ongoing challenge.
 Even though a growing literature has established efficient protocols to generate such cells in vitro, hiPSC-derived HLCs remain inefficient at repopulating diseased livers.
 Our research is focused on identifying and modulating molecular pathways required for successful liver cell mass repopulation following HLC transplantation into various liver deficient mouse models.